maredios/AI-predicting-a-film-s-rating/README.md

 - Add more metadata features such as release year, director, or sentiment from user reviews.

-- Use deep learning or hybrid collaborative-filtering models to reduce error further.

 Why We Did Not Implement These

 - Transformer models require heavy computation and long training times beyond project scope.